navya/Kalam/README.md

-#You have to dream before your dreams can come true.
+##You have to dream before your dreams can come true.
   -APJ Abdul Kalam

 ##Course WebPage Assistant for College Professors

-A cross Platform Desktop Client which lets Busy Professors create a course WebPage and regularly update it.
+A cross Platform Desktop Client which automates the creation and maintainence WebPage and regularly update it.

 ### Already implemented features

-	Download zip
+	Zip Download

-	Course Theme System

-	Material Theme
+	Theme Support

-	Folder Generation

 	SFTP Push

-	Add Media Uploads
+	Add Assignments/Notes Uploads Support

 ### Pending features